RustedNature/AiCodeShareTool/README.md

 ## Usage

 1.  **Project Directory:** Click "Browse..." to select the root folder of the project you want to export from or import into.
-2.  **Export File Path:** Click "Browse..." to select the `.txt` file where the exported code should be saved (for Export) or the file containing the code to be imported (for Import).
+2.  **Export File Path:** Click "Browse..." to select the `.txt` file where the exported code should be saved.
+3.  **Import File Path:** Click "Browse..." to select the `.txt` file containing the code to be imported.
+4.  **Language Profile:** Select the appropriate profile from the dropdown *before* exporting.
+This determines which files are included.
-3.  **Click "Export Project":** To gather files from the Project Directory and save them to the Export File Path.
+5.  **Click "Export Project":** To gather files from the Project Directory (using the selected Language Profile) and save them to the Export File Path.
-4.  **Click "Import Code":** To read the Export File Path and recreate the files/folders within the Project Directory.
+6.  **Click "Import Code":** To read the Import File Path and recreate the files/folders within the Project Directory.
+This operation ignores the selected language profile as the file format dictates the content.
-5. Observe the status messages in the text area below the buttons.
+7. Observe the status messages in the text area below the buttons.

 ## Configuration

-*   **File Exclusions:** Edit the `BlacklistedExtensions` and `BlacklistedFileNames` sets in `Configuration/ExportSettings.cs` to customize which files are ignored during export.
-*   **Search Patterns:** Modify `DefaultSearchPatterns` in `Configuration/ExportSettings.cs` to change which file types are included in the export.
+*   **Language Profiles:** Edit the `InitializeProfiles` method in `Configuration/InMemoryConfigurationService.cs` to:
+    *   Modify existing profiles (search patterns, blacklists).
+    *   Add new profiles for other languages or project types.
+*   **Global Exclusions:** Edit the list of excluded folders in `Core/FileSystemExporter.cs` (`excludedFolders` variable within the `Export` method) if needed.
+*   **File Format:** Marker constants are defined in `Configuration/ExportSettings.cs`.